Free and frank advice underpins our system of government.

 Read more here from commentators and experts on free and frank advice in New Zealand.

-Check out the Head of the Policy Profession’s speech Free, Frank, and other F words, delivered to an IPANZ seminar in August 2015 on the infrastructure for providing free and frank policy advice.
+A speech from the former Head of the Policy Profession to an IPANZ seminar on the infrastructure for providing free and frank policy advice.

-Read Te Kawa Mataaho Public Service Commission’s guidance on Free and Frank Advice and Policy Stewardship and check out the Frequently Asked Questions.
-Policy stewardship is about being well-placed to provide free and frank advice to successive governments,
+Te Kawa Mataaho Public Service Commission’s guidance also addresses the need for good policy stewardship, which is about being well-placed to provide free and frank advice to successive governments.

-Read Carl Billington’s article in the Public Service Journal in July 2018, Free and Frank – Why it Matters, for a closer look at the convention of free and frank advice, and what it means for the future.
+Carl Billington’s article in the Public Service Journal, on the convention of free and frank advice, and what it means for the future.

-The Head of the Policy Profession spoke at an Institute of Public Administration New Zealand seminar in September 2018 on Free and Frank Advice in the Context of Open Government - Why It Matters.
-He outlines the key points of his speech in the following video.
+The former Head of the Policy Profession spoke at an Institute of Public Administration New Zealand seminar, outlining the key points of his speech in the following video.

-The Office of the Ombudsman has published a useful resource on the Official Information Act and the public policy making process.
-This resource contains links to the ‘good government’ withholding grounds for official information.
+This resource from the Office of the Ombudsman contains links to the ‘good government’ withholding grounds for official information.